Division 7A Loan Deed

 • included in the shareholder’s assessable income.

-Div 7A’s purpose is to stop private companies from avoiding tax.
-This is by making tax-free distributions to their shareholders.
-This is in the form of UPEs or loans: rather than dividends.
+Div 7A’s purpose is to prevent private companies from avoiding tax by making tax-free distributions to their shareholders, which are in the form of UPEs or loans rather than dividends.

 Under Division 7A, a private company must either: